Term Vs. Whole Life Insurance Guide: What's the Difference?

 But what's the difference between term and whole life insurance?

 In this guide to term life vs whole life insurance, we've outlined the differences between term and traditional whole life insurance.
-We've also explained some of the other types of permanent or whole life insurance policies available.
+We also provide information about some of the other types of permanent and whole life insurance policies available.

 Here’s what we'll cover in this post: